w00fz/xdebug-osx/README.md

 ```
 echo 'export PATH="/usr/local/bin:$PATH"' >> $HOME/.bashrc
 ```
-You may need to restart your shell for this to take effect, or refrehs it with `source ~/.bashrc`.
+You may need to restart your shell for this to take effect, or refresh it with `source ~/.bashrc`.

 If you want the global command then run:
 ```